Skip to main content

 Native Range

-Native to eastern North America — from Connecticut south to Florida, west to Texas and Missouri.
-Also native to montane forests in Mexico and Central America.
-Found on floodplains, stream banks, and moist upland forests.
+Native to eastern North America from Connecticut south to Florida and west to eastern Texas and Missouri, with disjunct populations in montane forests of Mexico and Central America.
+Grows on floodplains, stream banks, and moist upland forests from sea level to middle elevations and reaches its largest size on deep alluvial bottomland soils.

 Suggested Uses